JSS95/dawiq/doc/source/user-guide/model.rst

 :class:`.DataclassDelegate` defines two types of data:

-* Dataclass type: stored with :attr:`DataclassDelegate.TypeRole`
+* Dataclass **type**: stored with :attr:`.DataclassDelegate.TypeRole`
-* Dataclass data: stored with :attr:`DataclassDelegate.DataRole` as :obj:`dict`
+* Dataclass **data**: stored with :attr:`.DataclassDelegate.DataRole` as :class:`dict`

-User can retrieve these data from the model and manually construct the dataclass instance.
+To get the dataclass instance, user can retrieve these values from the model item and construct it.

 .. note::
-   Nested dataclasses are stored as nested dictionaries, which can be easily reconstructed by using `cattrs <https://pypi.org/project/cattrs/1.5.0/>`_ package.
+   To reconstruct complicated dataclass, `cattrs <https://pypi.org/project/cattrs/1.5.0/>`_ package is recommended.

-As explained in :ref:`widget`, field type can be different from widget data type.
+As explained in :ref:`widget`, the field type can be different from the widget data type.
-In this case we need to define the converters as the metadata of the field.
+In this case we need to define the unary callable converters as the metadata of the field.

 * ``toQt_converter``: field data -> widget data
 * ``fromQt_converter``: widget data -> field data